billaul/active_period/README.md

 # No comment
 ```

-## HasMany smaller-periods
+## HasMany

 **FreePeriod** and some **StandardPeriod** respond to `.days`, `.weeks`, `.months`, `.quarters` and `.years`
-These methods return an array of **StandardPeriod** who are include inside the current period
+These methods return an array of **StandardPeriod** who are overlapping the current period

 | HasMany -> [\<StandardPeriod>] | .days | .weeks | .months | .quarters | .years |
 |-------------------------------|:----:|:-----:|:------:|:--------:|:-----:|